versionone/api-docs-staging/src/markdown-pages/webhookSubscription/index.md

 }
 ```

 We can enhance our event even more by filtering out Stories that don't meet a specified criteria using the `filter` and `with` fields.
-If I only want to know about Story Status changes for stories in my Project the event would look like:
+If I only want to know about Story Status changes for stories in my Project, the event would look like:

 ```json
 {